What Are Crisis Management Strategies?

 Strategic crisis management requires you to analyze both internal and external threats and vulnerabilities, define a strategy, execute this strategy, and update the strategy as conditions evolve.
 Maintaining open communication and nurturing important relationships are key dimensions of crisis management strategies.

 The consequences of not having a crisis management strategy include the potential for bad decisions, incorrect or inconsistent communication, and a longer-than-necessary recovery.
+To learn more, read about the effects of poor crisis management and communication.

 While full recovery is always the goal of crisis management strategies, you should also incorporate some survival strategies.
 These are ways to keep your organization alive in the face of a hostile environment or an existential threat, and often include cost cutting, layoffs, and access to emergency credit.
 Creative thinking is an essential ingredient in crafting survival strategies.